Vee995/local-rag-chatbot/README.md

     ollama run mistral # model name
     ```
 - You can run `ollama list` to list all the models you have available locally in your Ollama environment.

+- To stop ollama in your terminal, run: `/bye`

 ### 2. Activate the virtual environment
 - Run the following: